What to expect at this year’s Global Annual Meeting

 Ather Williams

-Senior Executive Vice President, Head of Strategy, Digital, and Innovation
+Senior Executive Vice President, Head of Strategy, Digital, Innovation, and Enterprise Payments

 with